eff-kay/ub-hugo/content/about.md

 +++

-I am a tinkerer at heart, I have dabbled in a lot of technologies ranging from embedded software to web dev, from hardware signals to the application UI and everything inbetween.
+I have dabbled in a lot of technologies ranging from embedded software to web dev, from hardware signals to the application UI and everything inbetween.

 **Recent Interests**